 Growing up watching Bollywood movies, especially those of Ranbir Kapoor grabbing his rucksack and going on a solo trip to Europe, I had always dreamt of roaming around Europe alone.
-Fortunately, during the summer of 2019, I got an opportunity to plan a trip to Salzburg, a small but a very picturesque city in Austria.
+Fortunately, during the summer of 2019, I got an opportunity to plan a trip to Salzburg, a small but very picturesque city in Austria.
 Salzburg is known as Storybook Austria, a city covered by mountains and divided by the Salzach River famous for the film Sound of Music released in 1965.

-Salzburg is one of the prettiest places I have ever been to and this one day in Salzburg itinerary lists all the top attractions and landmarks for how to spend day in Salzburg.
+Salzburg is one of the prettiest places I have ever been to and this one day in Salzburg itinerarylists all the top attractions and landmarks for how to spend a day in Salzburg.
 Especially for a solo travel adventure, it is a perfect destination as you can cover the entire city in a day or two.
 Salzburg day trips are perfect for just grabbing your camera and go for a walk, you have no idea what a great photography experience is awaiting you.

 Here is my list of major attractions and things to do in Salzburg that I covered during my solo trip: